Who is this check and what data do they have?

 Are you doing a credit check and will this affect my credit rating?

 No, a credit search does not form part of an identity report.
 A mark will be noted on your file to confirm that an identity report has been undertaken.
 This will show as a, "enquiry footprint".
 This provides you with the information on the third party data source asked to undertake the check.

 Who will see the data that is searched?

-The Identity Check search process is a secure, automated and electronic process.
+The identity report search process is a secure, automated and electronic process.